caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Store     :: Event  -> void
 Project   :: State' -> HTTP Response
 ```
-Outputs in question, e.g. `Intent?`, indicates a possible point of early exit from
+Outputs in question, e.g. `Intent?`, indicate a possible point of early exit from
-the pipeline shou
+the pipeline should the stage fail (i.e. malformed requests).

 #### Note on Durability

 Jim Gray "geoplex": clustered servers in same location